 First, invest in scanning technology which allows for digitized copies of documents and contracts.
 This will allow business owners to easily store important files digitally and access them quickly when necessary.

+You may want to look into cloud solutions to save time and money.
 Not only will this save you time but will help your business with saving on paper.

 You can also use software to make some of these administrative tasks easier.
 The software can fill in the gaps in your skill level, while still giving you ultimate control over the work.
 Even better, using software is often cheaper than hiring an employee or taking on a freelancer.